IMF's Lagarde to be questioned in French misconduct case: lawyer

 Lagarde’s decision to accept arbitration meant the state paid Tapie 285 million euros ($371.70 million).

-On Wednesday, an IMF spokesman said it would not be appropriate to comment on a case that was still being examined by a French court but Lagarde still had IMF board backing.
+On Wednesday, an IMF spokesman said it would not be appropriate to comment on a case that was still being examined by a French court.

-“The executive board has been briefed on this matter, including recently, and continues to express its confidence in the managing director’s ability to effectively carry out her duties,” the spokesman said.
+“The executive board has been briefed on this matter, including recently, and continues to express its confidence in the managing director’s ability to effectively carry out her duties,” he said.

+Lagarde’s predecessor at the IMF, Dominique Strauss-Kahn, resigned in 2011 over sex assault charges that were later dropped.

-Reporting by Chine Labbe and Lesley Wroughton; Writing by Nicholas Vinocur and John Irish; Editing by Catherine Bremer and Michael Roddy
+Reporting by Chine Labbe; Writing by Nicholas Vinocur; Editing by Catherine Bremer and Jon Boyle